nirman-saini07/Vrinda_Store_Data_Analysis/README.md

 By looking at data we have to do following operations like Data Cleaning, Data Analysis, Data Visualisation, Reports, and Insights.

+#Insights
+1. Women are more likely to buy compared to men (~65%)
+2. Maharashtra, Karnataka, and Uttar Pradesh are the top 3 states (~35%)
+3. Adult age group (30-49 yrs) is max contributing (~80%)

+   Final Conclusion to improve  Vrinda Store sales:
+   Target women customers of age group (30-49yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.